Harvard University Sued For ‘Shamelessly’ Profiting Off Of American Slave Photos

 The New York Times reports that Harvard University is being sued by Tamara Lanier, 54, who claims that the school is “shamelessly” profiting off of pictures of her descendants.
 The photos were taken 169 years ago and portrayed a father and daughter, identified as simply Renty and Delia, who were slaves exploited for a racist study.

 The photos were commissioned by a Harvard professor and are currently stored at a campus museum.
 But Lanier claims that the images are records of her family history and are rightfully hers, not cultural artifacts that should be preserved by an institution.
-Her lawsuit accuses Harvard of wrongful seizure, possession, and monetization of the photos, misrepresenting one of her ancestors, and ignoring her requests to “stop licensing the pictures for the university’s profit” and misrepresenting the ancestor she calls “Papa Renty,” as per USA Today.
+Her lawsuit accuses Harvard of wrongful seizure, possession, and monetization of the photos; misrepresenting one of her ancestors; ignoring her requests to “stop licensing the pictures for the university’s profit”; and misrepresenting the ancestor she calls “Papa Renty,” as per USA Today.

-The case is unique because it shines a light on the role of some of the country’s oldest and most prestigious universities played in slavery.
+The case is unique because it shines a light on the roles of some of the country’s oldest and most prestigious universities played in slavery.
 In addition, it continues to drive the debate over whether descendants of the enslaved should receive reparations and, if so, what form they should take.

 Benjamin Crump, one of Ms. Lanier’s lawyers, believes that the case is the first of its kind.